ZupIT/ritchie-docs/content/en/Formulas/Add formula dependencies.md

 ---
 title: Add formula dependencies
 weight: 39
-description: 'In this section, you will find how to add formula dependencies'
+description: 'In this section, you will find how to add formulas dependencies'
 ---

 ---

-## What are dependencies?
+## **How to add formula dependencies?**

 {{% alert color="info" %}}